alevchuk/pstm/lnd-e2e-testing/README.md

 # System Requirements

-Read https://bitcoin.org/en/full-node#minimum-requirements for Bitcoin blockchain requiurements.
+Read https://bitcoin.org/en/full-node#minimum-requirements for Bitcoin blockchain requirements.

 You need 4 GB of RAM because LND can get memory hungry at times.
-Yet currently my LND process runs with 1.3 GB virutual memory (of which 600 MB is in RSS).
+Yet currently my LND process runs with 1.3 GB virtual memory (of which 600 MB is in RSS).

-For testnet the disk usage will be 8x smaller than the 145 GB mainnet recomendation:
+For testnet the disk usage will be 8x smaller than the 145 GB mainnet recommendation:

     du -sch ~/*
     ...